jerkdavi/LeetCode-Problem-412-Solution-CSharp/README.md

     {
 ```

-Firstly, the List of strings (List<string> **output**) is initialized by using basic List of strings initialization.
-It is initialized.
+Firstly, the List of strings (List\<string> **output**) is initialized by using basic List of strings initialization.
+It is instantiated.
 This List of strings will be used to store the result of all modulus of numbers into and return it at the end of the function.

 ```cs
 List<string> output = new List<string>();